scipy/scipy/doc/source/reference/sparse.migration_to_sparray.rst

    dtype by only checking the index arrays dtype, while sparse matrices check the index values too and may downcast to int32
    (see `gh-18509 <https://github.com/scipy/scipy/pull/18509>`__ for more details).

+   This means you may get int64 indexing when you used to get int32.
+   You recast manually if you need to, e.g. ``A.indices = A.indices.astype('int32')``

 -  Binary operations with operators ``+, -, *, /, @, !=, >`` and sparse and/or
    dense operands: